oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 # Security Considerations {#Security}

 ## Client Authentication
-Authorization Servers SHOULD follow the OAuth 2.0 Security Best Current Practice {{I-D.ietf-oauth-security-topics}} for client authentication.
+Authorization Servers SHOULD follow the Best Current Practice for OAuth 2.0 Security {{RFC9700}} for client authentication.

 ## Sender Constraining Tokens {#sender-constraining}
 Authorization Servers SHOULD follow the The OAuth 2.1 Authorization Framework {{I-D.draft-ietf-oauth-v2-1}} for sender constraining tokens.